shacharm2/CarND-Behavioral-Cloning-P3/README.md

 * Epochs - raise between 3 and 15 and set to 10.
 After 10, the vehicle wobbling increases and thus, assuming overfitting occures, which makes performance degredation in the simulator.

+* Model - several models have been tested (see Notes), but all have yielded similar results and thus, smallest model has been chosen.

 ## Data

 ### Data recordings